Honor the Heroes of the Game, Preserve Its History, Promote Its Values & Celebrate Excellence Everywhere

 But it didn't start out so well.
 We had the worst team in the NFL.
 So we got to pick first in the draft.
 We were so lucky to be so bad.
 Lucky because that first choice was a no brainer.
 It was Troy Aikman.

 With all of our excitement and enthusiasm, we went out that first year and just won one football game in 1989.
 But things soon changed.
 They changed with really great ability and great passion.
-Men like Michael Irvin, who had joined the Cowboys a year early, but Jimmy had coached in Miami, a person who has more magnetism, charisma, and heart than any player I've ever known.
+Men like Michael Irvin, who had joined the Cowboys a year early, but Jimmy had coached in Miami, a person who has more magnetism, charisma and heart than any player I've ever known.
 Michael Irvin.
+(Cheers and applause.)
+Someone who is fallible, but so am I.

 Larry Allen, in my mind the greatest guard ever having played in the NFL.
 Someone who overcame the odds and made more out of every opportunity than anyone I know.